Abhijith-cloud/wpthemedownloader/README.md

 =================

-This script downloads wordpress themes for vulnerability researching purposes Usage :./download.sh
+This script downloads wordpress themes for vulnerability researching purposes Usage :

+for x in `seq 1 numberofpages`; do
+./download.sh $x file
+; done

-So ./download.sh 827 file will download all 827 pages from the search using keyword file.
+So ./download.sh number file will download all number page from the search using keyword file.
 I'll improve on this once I get more time.